-My husband’s role and our intention to live as active members of our community means we have many opportunities to have people in our home, and many of those occasions involve food.
-We have been hosting small crowds of one sort or another for the last 12 years, and here are some tips I have picked up along the way.
+In our family there are many opportunities to have people in our home, and many of those occasions involve food.
+We have been hosting small crowds of one sort or another for the last 14 years, and here are some tips I have picked up along the way.

 1. Plates, etc